codyfalkosky/YOLOv2/README.md

 <div id='3'></div>

 ## Load a Model
 ***
-Loading a yolo model is easy!  (if you already have the weights).
+Loading a YOLO model is easy (if you already have the weights)!
 Just pass a model_params dict to the .load_model method of a YOLOv2 instance.

 ```bash
 import Yolov2